Springe zum Inhalt

 Abstract

 "Using a new data source permitting individuals to record their well-being via a smartphone, we explore within-person variance in individuals' well-being measured momentarily at random points in time.
-We ?nd paid work is ranked lower than any of the other 39 activities individuals can report engaging in, with the exception of being sick in bed.
-Precisely how unhappy one is while working varies signi?cantly with where you work; whether you are combining work with other activities; whether you are alone or with others; and the time of day or night you are working."
+We find paid work is ranked lower than any of the other 39 activities individuals can report engaging in, with the exception of being sick in bed.
+Precisely how unhappy one is while working varies significantly with where you work; whether you are combining work with other activities; whether you are alone or with others; and the time of day or night you are working."
 (Author's abstract, IAB-Doku) ((en))

 mehr Informationen